-Course entry requirements: STA2020F/S or STA2007F/S/H and MAM1000W or MAM1005H or MAM1004F or MAM1010F/S or MAM1020F/S or STA1001F.
-Concurrent registration for MAM1006H or MAM1008S or MAM1012S or MAM1021F/S if not already passed.
+Course entry requirements: STA2020F/S or STA2007F/S/H and MAM1000W or MAM1005H or MAM1010F/S or MAM1020F/S.

+Co-requisites: Concurrent registration for MAM1006H or MAM1012S or MAM1021F/S if not already passed.

-This course explores aspects of probability theory that are particularly relevant to statistics.
-Such aspects include the notions of random variables, joint probability distributions, expected values and moment generating functions.
-The course content includes univariate distributions and moments of univariate distributions, moments of bivariate distributions, distributions of sample statistics and introduction to GLMs.
+This course introduces students to Statistical Theory and Inference.
+It explores aspects of probability theory that are particularly relevant to statistics, including the notions of random variables, joint probability distributions, expected values and moment generating functions.
+The course content includes univariate distributions and moments of univariate distributions, moments of bivariate distributions, distributions of sample statistics.
+It covers bias and efficiency of estimators.
+Students are introduced to the use of computer simulation and data re-sampling techniques (bootstrap) to investigate the following problems: one and two sample tests of means and variances, one and two way analysis of variances, moments and other properties of distributions, theory of distributions derived from the normal distribution.

-Lecture times: Monday - Thursday, 1st period DP requirements: Class record of at least 35%.
+Lecture times: Monday - Friday, 1st period DP requirements: Class record of at least 35%.